 Imagine a beautiful day: warm, sunny, everything you could ask for.
 So, you look at your phone to see what the weekend is going to be like and you see this: What comes to mind?
 Do you find yourself saying, “well, at least today and tomorrow are beautiful days.”
 Or, do you say to […]

 I’m a big believer in starting to invest early.
 It’s one of the smartest ways to build wealth.
-But when I talk to millennials, fear is holding them back from starting to investing.
+But when I talk to millennials, fear is holding them back from starting to invest.
 The #1 fear I hear almost every week is this: I’m afraid to start investing because I’m afraid of losing all my […]

 As most young adults make the transition from living at home and going to school, to getting their own place and landing their first jobs; many of their parents are starting to make the transition from working full time to retirement.
 This can be a challenging time for both parties, but if you arm yourself […]